 • Risk Management: CimTrak operates in real-time, enabling Mean-Time-To-Identify (MTTI) security incidents in seconds.

-• Manage VulnerabilitiesMonitors your environment and doesn’t allow unauthorized access with your routers, firewalls, and network devices.
+• Manage VulnerabilitiesMonitors your environment and doesn’t allow unauthorized access to your routers, firewalls, and network devices.

 • NIST 800-171 Compliance: Assist with control categories::